 4 hamburger buns

 Prepare your grill.
 Make sure it’s clean, and heat to medium-high (about 400 degrees).

 In a large non-stick skillet (I like my cast iron), melt butter over medium-high heat.
 Add mushrooms, onions, and 1 tsp salt.
 Cook, stirring occasionally, until the mushrooms are tender and starting to release their liquid – about 3 minutes.
-Reduce heat to low, and continue to stir occasionally until mushrooms and onions are golden brown.
+Reduce heat to low, add garlic and continue to stir occasionally until mushrooms and onions are golden brown.
 Place in small bowl and cover with foil.
 Set aside.

 Combine ground beef, Worcestershire sauce, 1/2 tsp salt, and 1/2 tsp pepper in a large bowl.
 With clean hands, gently mix to combine.
 Shape beef into 4 patties (a tip: I like to use an old mayo or peanut butter lid for forming my patties – makes quick work of it!).
 Season the patties with remaining salt and pepper.